Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 If you find yourself with leftover pizza, proper storage is key to maintaining its quality:

-- Refrigeration: To keep leftover slices fresh, wrap them in plastic wrap or aluminium foil.
+• Refrigeration: To keep leftover slices fresh, wrap them in plastic wrap or aluminum foil.
 Store the wrapped pizza in the refrigerator for up to 3 days.
 This will help prevent the crust from becoming soggy while keeping the toppings flavorful.

-- Reheating: To restore the pizza’s crispness, reheat it in a hot oven (around 200°C or 400°F) for about 10 minutes.
-Alternatively, you can place the pizza on a hot skillet for a few minutes, covering it to ensure the cheese melts perfectly.
+• Reheating: To restore the pizza’s crispness, reheat it in a hot oven (around 200°C or 400°F) for about 10 minutes.
+Alternatively, you can cover the pizza on a hot skillet for a few minutes to ensure the cheese melts perfectly.
 This technique will provide you with a texture reminiscent of freshly baked goods.

 Shelf Life of Pizza Dough